skip to content

 Scholarships, bursaries and other sources of funding

-Sustainability Leadership for the Built Environment (IDBE) Master’s bursaries.
+Sustainability Leadership for the Built Environment (IDBE) Master’s Access Bursary.

-We strive to enable qualified applicants to study on the Sustainability Leadership for the Built Environment (IDBE) program and encourage all applicants with financial needs, including those with part-funding from their company or any other source, to consider applying for a bursary.
+We strive to enable qualified applicants to study on the Sustainability Leadership for the Built Environment (IDBE) Master’s programme and encourage all applicants with financial needs, including those with part-funding from their company or any other source, to consider applying for a bursary.

 Applications are welcomed from any candidate, irrespective of gender, nationality, or geographical location.
 There are no restrictions on citizenship, country of residence or fee status.